srijan-paul/snap/doc/manual.md

 Wherein the value of `i` starts at 1 and goes up by 1 until it's as big as the size of the array.

-However, Snap provides a more convienient way to do it when you're concerned with the value at the `i`th index and not `i` itself:
+However, Vyse provides a more convienient way to do it when you're concerned with the value at the `i`th index and not `i` itself:

 ```lua